AlfredProtocol/ArchAmbience/README.md

 “Zero manual setup, full automated rice deployment” The goal is to allow any user to replicate the exact environment without additional configuration steps.

+## SETTARGET AND VPN_STATUS
+We'll use the right-hand bar of the polybar, which corresponds to the target, with the command `settarget x.x.x.x machine name`.
+For example, `settarget 10.10.10.10 PCHACK` will make the IP address visible, and to clear it, we simply type `cleartarget....`.
+It's important to verify that you have OpenVPN installed.

+vpn_status
+We verify that we have OpenVPN installed: `sudo pacman -S openvpn`

+1. Log in to Hackthebox
+2. Click "Connect" and select "Machines"
+3. Select OpenVPN
+4. Select TCP
+5. Download it

+6. Create a Hackthebox directory and navigate to it
+7. Create a directory named HTB and navigate to it
+8. Create a directory named VPN and navigate to it
+9. Log in as root and enter `sudo su`
+10. Use the command `openvpn file.ovpn`

+*You will be connected and the status in the polybar will change*

+11. To exit, simply press Ctrl+C